-The sub-fund included the identification and analysis of a company's ESG credentials as an integral part of the investment decision making process, which helped to assess risks and potential returns.
-By considering the ESG Credentials of potential investments the Investment Adviser aimed to meet the objective of having an improved ESG score compared to the Reference Benchmark.
+The sub-fund included the identification and analysis of an issuer's ESG credentials as an integral part of the investment decision making process, which helped to assess risks and potential returns.

 How did the sustainable investments that the financial product partially made not cause significant harm to any environmental or social sustainable investment objective?